 We've got some awesome game animals here in North America.
 These are the ones every hunter deserves to go after.

-Here are 12 game animals all North American hunters should try to harvest at least once in their lifetime.
+Here are 12 game animals all North American hunters should try to harvest at least once.

 Due to their environment, caribou hunting is an experience like no other.
-The tundra is cold, vast, and majestic and creates a hunting adventure you’ll remember for the rest of your life.
-The animals, sometimes called reindeer when they’re domesticated, are massive and bulls typically weigh about 400 pounds.
+The tundra is cold, vast and majestic, and creates a hunting adventure you'll remember for the rest of your life.
+The animals, sometimes called reindeer when they're domesticated, are absolutely massive, as bulls typically weigh about 400 pounds.

 2. Wild Boar